MiguelDev5/scarab/README.md

 # Scarab
 ### Introduction
-Scarab is an open source web application designed for efficient release management, integrating with GitHub to automatically retrieve and process release data.
+Scarab is an open source web application engineered for streamlined release coordination, seamlessly integrating with GitHub to automatically fetch and analyze release data.

 Here are some of the features that Scarab provides out-of-the-box:
 - [GitHub API Integration](#github-api-integration)